LearnOnDemandSystems/docs/tms/tms-administrators/classes/virtual-meetings/vmh-comparison.md

 ## Custom Virtual Classroom

 The custom virtual classroom is available to all organizations anytime you schedule a class.
-You need to set up a meeting in your preferred VHM, then add the meeting URL to the Delivery section of your TMS class.
+You need to set up a meeting in your preferred VHM, then add the meeting URL to the Delivery section of your Skillable TMS class.
 After entering the meeting URL, you can control when the Enter Classroom button is available to users by checking the Set Pre and Post Class Launch Access box and then inputting times for Instructor and Student Pre-Class Launch Window and for Instructor and Student Post-Class Launch Window.

 ## Adobe Connect Virtual Meeting Host Integration